Conflict Management Skills List and Examples

 Not all conflicts are alike, nor can they be managed as if they were alike.
 A confrontation with an angry customer is very different than a personal tiff between co-workers or friction with one’s own supervisor.
 Likewise, some conflicts occur when people disagree on how to do the right thing, while others involve actual malice.
 The key question is usually who has more power within the company and whether either party has direct authority over the other.

 Conflicts can be addressed directly by the parties involved, or with the intervention of supervisors, human resources staff, union officials, or professional mediators.
 The process might involve a casual conversation or the filing of a formal grievance.
-In virtually all cases, handling conflict involves the same core set of skills.
+In virtually all cases, handling conflict and achieving conflict resolution involves the same core set of skills.

 Be Prepared to Share Examples